MilenavdV/Heuristieken/code/algorithms/README.md

 **Least Connections Method**

-*Creates a solution by choosing the connection with the least amount of connections as starting point*
+*Creates a solution by choosing the connection with the least connections as starting point*

 Necessary arguments: connections file, maximum trains allowed, timeframe